oroinc/documentation/book/localization.rst

     RU:
         format: '%postal_code% %COUNTRY% %CITY%\n%STREET%\n%organization%\n%name%'

-File specifies name format by addresses and, optionally, some additional address information.
+This file specifies the name format for addresses and, optionally, some additional address information.
 Each placeholder can be lowercase (data will be rendered as is) or uppercase (data will be rendered in upper case).
 Allowed placeholders are:

 - %name%
 - %street%